mieweb/docs/content/functions/document-management/send-document.md

 Depending on the recipient of the document and what their email address is, we have the following pathways:

 1. If the recipient's email domain is "white listed" (System setting "Whitelist Domains"), then we attach the document to an email.
-    1. User permission "Securely Email Documents" is required for this to work.
+    a.
+User permission "Securely Email Documents" is required for this to work.
 2. Otherwise, the system creates a new "Received Document" document and adds it on the recipient's chart
-    1. A "Received Document" will have doc_type WCRECVDOC
+    a.
+A "Received Document" will have doc_type WCRECVDOC
-    2. The newly created document will be linked to the original one using the document_links database table
+    b.
+The newly created document will be linked to the original one using the document_links database table
-    3. It will have storage type 33
+    c.
+It will have storage type 33
-    4. Column to_doc_id value will be the original document doc_id
+    d.
+Column to_doc_id value will be the original document doc_id
-    5. The document type should be added on the "Message Center" chart tab of the portal chart(s)
+    e.
+The document type should be added on the "Message Center" chart tab of the portal chart(s)

 Users are also able to select an "Employer" and perform the above actions on the related contacts.
 Related contacts are found under the employer's Overview (EO) chart tab in the Contacts section.
 These contacts have to be active users in the system, which means they need to be Login Enabled and have credentials to access the system.